pyrkamarcin/CommonDataLayer/docs/rfc/0022_Materialization_Types_01.md

 As in title, CDL may assume that nullability is by default, and thus we have less work in case of PSQL materialization.
 We still have to be able to parse
 `one_of: any | null` but now that's extraction of type information, rather than special behavior.

-## Use Custom Schema Definitions With Custom Set of Data Types
+## Type Inference based on Simplified Schema Definition
-Using custom implementation of JSON schema, or, what's mentioned in [rfc 0019][rfc-0019], creating custom standard may, in the future, allow us to provide type mapping on the SCHEMA level, thus requiring less explicit view declarations (we'd only have to require mapping there, no implicit conversions from `number` to `f64`).
+In the future we can require less explicit view declarations.
+We'd only have to require mapping in Schema (defined in [RFC-0019][rfc-0019]).
-This custom schema would also allow us to provide more types as a base.
+Materialization could infer both view field types and computation types based on mappings in Schema.

 ## Instead of Adding Notifications to SR, Send Types With Each Request
 Personally, I don't like this idea.
 It adds to the message payload a redundant piece of data, increasing the number of bytes that have to be sent through the network.

-## Infer Types Instead of Specifying Them
+## Infer Types based on raw JSON values Instead of requiring any type declaration
 This comes with a disadvantage.
 We can infer types on the first materialized row (however, everything must be nullable).
 If in the field value `null` is present, we have to assign most generic type in materialization db (in PSQL it'd be JSON for example).